Vanishing on 7th Street: Plot

 With the generator failing and Paul needing medical help, Luke suggests going to Chicago, having seen the live video feed.
 He and Rosemary go into the street to retrieve one of the abandoned trucks.
-After their flashlights begin losing power they are forced to go back into the hospital looking for matches and batteries.
+After their flashlights begin losing power, they return to the hospital for matches and batteries.
 In the street, Rosemary ignores Luke's warnings that the sound of a baby crying is just the darkness trying to trick her.
-She is lured under a solitary street light, and disappears when the light goes out.
-Back at the bar, the generator suffers of short circuits causing the lights to flicker.
+She is lured under a solitary street light and disappears when the light goes out.
+Back at the bar, the generator suffers from short circuits, causing the lights to flicker.
 Having lost sight of James, Paul searches for him in the bunker tunnels below the bar.
-When the lights fail James, wearing a glow-stick necklace, is safe, but Paul vanishes.
+When the lights fail, James, wearing a glow-stick necklace, is safe, but Paul vanishes.

-Luke manages to push a truck back to the bar, and he escapes with James using the generator to get the truck started.
+Luke manages to push a truck back to the bar, and he escapes with James using the generator to start the truck.
 As they pass the church up the block, James gets out to find his mother.
 Luke leaves, but returns after seeing the word "CROATOAN" carved into the side of a sign.
-When Luke gets out of the truck at the church, the car battery dies, its lights go out and Luke disappears.
-James cowers in the church under the glow of candles which slowly start to burn out.
+When Luke exits the truck at the church, the battery dies, the lights go out, and Luke disappears.
+James cowers in the church under the glow of candles, which slowly start to burn out.

-James wakes to daylight and sees the last candle had been burning all night.
+James wakes to daylight and sees the last candle burning all night.
 A little girl, Briana, appears and urges James to stay with her.
-She has survived thanks to a solar-powered flashlight, although James is aware that eventually the sun will no longer provide light and the flashlight will die.
+She has survived thanks to a solar-powered flashlight, although James is aware that eventually, the sun will no longer provide light, and the flashlight will die.

 As they leave the church, they encounter a police horse eating spilled apples on the ground and decide to take it to Chicago.
-As the sun sets on the children leaving the city, the camera pans to the bar, casting the shadows of Luke, Paul and Rosemary watching the two leave as the darkness falls.
+As the sun sets on the children leaving the city, the camera pans to the bar, casting the shadows of Luke, Paul, and Rosemary watching the two leave as the darkness falls.
 As it gets dark, Briana's light comes on, ensuring their protection against the darkness as they begin their journey.